rust-osdev/homepage/content/this-month/2022-03/index.md

 <span class="gray">(Section written by [@phip1611](https://github.com/phip1611))</span>

-Philipp Schuster released an initial version of his [simple-chunk-allocator](https://github.com/phip1611/simple-chunk-allocator) crate this month.
+Philipp Schuster recently released an initial version of his [simple-chunk-allocator](https://github.com/phip1611/simple-chunk-allocator) crate.
 It focuses on being a very simple-to-use general purpose allocator that "just works" for various workloads in `no_std` context.
 A bitmap is used for bookkeeping of used blocks/chunks.
 This enables a simple algorithm that is easy to understand.
 The allocator uses a combination of the strategies "next fit" and "best fit".
 It is usable as `#[global_allocator]` and operates on static memory, i.e., no paging mechanism involved.
 The crate is suited to manage the heap inside a kernel